valentinpi/lattice-watering/README.md

 - The website does not have a very modern look, which is okay, but it is not responsive aswell.
 - ISSUE: The chart in the website sometimes stops refreshing, especially when toggling the pump.
 - ISSUE: The Jobs and the DB can become out of sync, leading to strange toggling cycles.
 If you shut down the frontend during a watering schedule, you should consider deleting the database.
+- ISSUE: The thresholding and scheduling mechanisms will conflict if used simultaneously.
+Fix that.

 ### Some Sources